unlock-protocol/unlock-wordpress-plugin/README.txt

 You can [try a demo on this site](https://wordpress-demo.unlock-protocol.com/) where the content of the post changes on whether the visitor is a member or not.

 In order to become members, visitors need to be using a web3 enabled wallet such as [MetaMask](https://metamask.io/) or a web browser with an embeded wallet, such as [Opera](https://www.opera.com/crypto).
-They also need a balance of Ether in order to purchase keys to pay for the memberships.
-Ether can be bought on exchanges such as [Coinbase](https://www.coinbase.com/).
+They also need a balance of crypto-currency in order to purchase the memberships.

 == Getting Started ==

-If you'd like to add a lock to your site, start by [deploying your first lock](https://unlock-protocol.com/blog/create-first-lock/).
+If you'd like to add a lock to your site, start by [deploying your first lock](https://docs.unlock-protocol.com/creators/deploying-lock).

 While the lock is deploying you should [download this plugin](https://wordpress.org/plugins/unlock-protocol/) from the WordPress site.
 Then, from the administration of your WordPress.org website, in the `Plugins` section, click on the `Add New` button and then on the `Upload Plugin` button to upload the plugin.

-Note: To allow new users to log in using their Ethereum wallet with a single click, make sure that Settings > General > Anyone can register (for single sites) or Network Settings > Allow new registrations > User accounts may be registered (for multisites) is enabled.
+Note: To allow new users to log in using their Ethereum wallet with a single click, make sure that __Settings > General > Anyone can register__ (for single sites) or __Network Settings > Allow new registrations > User accounts__ may be registered (for multisites) is enabled.
 Your existing users can link their wallets to their WordPress user account regardless of this setting.

 == Writing locked stories ==

 The plugin provides you with "Block" which can be used in the Gutenberg Editor, for posts and pages.

 Unlock Protocol: This block is used to add a lock(s) to the content inside the page/post.
 To add the block inside the page/post please follow the below steps:

 1. Click on Post -> Add New
 2. To add a block you just need to click on “+” in the editor.
 3. Enter Unlock Protocol in the search.
 4. Unlock Protocol block will be shown.
 Click on the block, the block gets added.
 5. You will be able to see block settings on the right side.
-From block settings, Enter the Lock Address and select the Ethereum Network.
+From block settings, add at least one lock, select the right network and, enter its address.

-Once your story includes the content you need, you can preview its content like any other WordPress post or page.
+Once your page or post includes the content you need, you can preview its content like any other WordPress post or page.
 We recommend the use of a web3 wallet which supports multiple accounts so that you can easily toggle between accounts which are already members and accounts which are not members yet!

 == Contributing ==